BMehar98/Lip-Reading-Web-Application/README.md

 FileNotFoundError: ..\data\s1	Ensure the data/ folder exists and contains the dataset.
 ModuleNotFoundError	Run pip install -r requirements.txt to install missing packages.
 CUDA errors (GPU issues)	Install correct tensorflow-gpu version or run on CPU.
-📜 License
-This project is licensed under MIT License.
-See LICENSE for details.

-🙏 Credits
 Original LipNet paper: Assael et al. (2016)

 Streamlit for the web interface.